Twilio is an API (Application Programming Interface) for Messaging, Voice, Video, and Authentication.

 The Twilio knowledge base is labelled on the main website navigation as “Docs & Tools”.
 This highlights the interactive nature of their knowledge base software, which is a practical resource as well as a learning resource.

 Twilio’s knowledge base aimed at developers and particularly those of SaaS (Software as a Service) applications.
-Their product suite and system has been designed for companies interested in outsourcing their communications infrastructure to help them scale potentially infinitely.
+Their product suite and the system has been designed for companies interested in outsourcing their communications infrastructure to help them scale potentially infinitely.

 As a result, Twilio’s product docs are highly technical and always a huge work in progress.
 The knowledge base basically a product in itself and the target end users are developers – though these may not be the primary customers.